top of page

 Why Use Relative Placement?

 Relative placement ensures fairness by balancing out any potential bias or discrepancy from individual judges through majority consensus.
 It provides transparent results that competitors and audiences can clearly understand.
 The system also reduces outliers, minimizing the impact of extreme or inconsistent scores that could skew the results.
-At Forever Country-hosted competitions, we use the relative placement system to ensure that every competitor is judged fairly and consistently.
+At NCDC-hosted competitions, we use the relative placement system to ensure that every competitor is judged fairly and consistently.
 Whether you're competing in Line Dance, Country Swing, Two-Step, or Traditional Progressive Jack & Jill categories, this system guarantees that rankings are based on a balanced evaluation of your performance.
 By prioritizing fairness and clarity, we aim to elevate the competitive dance experience for all participants.

-What are the Competition Types?
+What are the Danceplace Competition Types?

-Certified
+Danceplace Certified

 Non-Certified